 Happiness is created when we share our joys and ambitions with another person and see their empathy, support, and joined hope.
 Sadness and joining with others is the same way.
 The human experience is a tribal one.
 We are community animals.
 We share.
 We touch.
 We celebrate joys and milestones with our tribe.
 If you are cutting your ex-partner out of that tribal, family, experience, you’re actually hurting your kids in addition to the ex.

-Birthdays, holidays, milestones, are all moments along our journey as parents that should be shared.
-Yes, it can be difficult, but joining with your ex-partner at your kids 8th birthday is really important.
+Birthdays, holidays, and milestones, are all moments along our journey as parents that should be shared.
+Yes, it can be difficult, but joining your ex-partner at your kids’ 8th birthday is really important.
 If you begin not inviting the ex-partner to these events you are shutting off your kid’s celebration as well.

 As kids, we want our parent’s love and affection.
 We crave those little affirmations from our dad or our mom.
 It’s a continual process and a continual need.
 I’m 55 and I still want my 85-year-old mom to listen to my new song.
 I still want to share with her when something great happens.
 I still mourn with her when someone dies, or some hopeful expectation is missed.
 We’re all in this together.
 And my mom is still a big part of my life.

 When my ex-wife began cutting me out of co-parenting I don’t think she did it intentionally.
 I think her anger at me, that still seems to fester 8-years later, had something to do with it.
 When I would ask for a meeting to talk about my son’s car, she would reply, “What do we need to talk about?”
 When I floated the idea that some of the child support I’m paying to be put into a college fund, I didn’t get a “no” from her, I got a “hell no, and how dare you even ask!”